 The purpose of SLM is to ensure that the service targets are created, negotiated, agreed upon, documented, monitored, reviewed, and reported to the customer.
-SLM acts as a liaison between the customer and the service provider which sets the targets in terms of quality, time, and scope as per the SLR and SAC.
+SLM acts as a liaison between the customer and the service provider, which sets the targets in terms of quality, time, and scope as per the SLR and SAC.

 An operational level agreement (SLA) is an agreement between the service provider and an internal department of the same IT organization.
 OLAs define supporting services that have to be provided by the service provider and its internal department.
-An OLA should describe the services being delivered, service level targets, responsibilities of the IT Service Provider, and the internal department.
+An OLA should describe the services being delivered, service level targets, responsibilities of the IT Service Provider, and the interior department.

 Operational Level Agreement

-OLA definition process will also be the same as the SLA definition process which can be mentioned as Planning, Development, Piloting, Publish, SLA Activation & Monitoring.
+OLA definition process will also be the same as the SLA definition process, which can be mentioned as Planning, Development, Piloting, Publish, SLA Activation & Monitoring.

 The planning process involves:

-- Gather and analyze historical data from customers or from previous experiences (where similar services were offered to any other customer).
+- Gather and analyze historical data from customers or previous experiences (where similar services were offered to any other customer).